650 Poydras Street, Suite 1130

 Mr. Kupperman also has significant experience representing startups and emerging growth companies, their investors, and managers in a wide-range of corporate and commercial transactional matters.
 Mr. Kupperman’s practice focuses on creating and structuring new businesses, equity and debt financings (including venture capital, strategic, seed, and angel financings), joint ventures and strategic alliances, and other corporate matters.
 Mr. Kupperman routinely works with the top startup accelerators in Louisiana, including the Idea Village, Propeller, and 4.0 Schools.
 He advises clients on digital media and angel investor tax credits, commercial contracting matters, general employment and equity compensation matters, and corporate governance issues.
 In addition, Mr. Kupperman has represented both franchisees and franchisors in preparing and negotiating franchise agreements and franchise disclosure documentation.

 Mr. Kupperman is also very active in the New Orleans community.
-He currently sits on the board of the Anti Defamation League and The NOCCA Institute.
+He currently sits on the board of the Anti Defamation League, The NOCCA Institute, and the Touro Infirmary Foundation.

 Outside the practice of law, Mr. Kupperman is an avid businessman and real estate developer.